spack/spack-tutorial/tutorial_developer_workflows.rst

    :language: console

-Here, ``spack develop`` with no arguments will check out or download the source code and place in in the appropriate places.
+Here, ``spack develop`` with no arguments will check out or download the source code and place it in the appropriate places.

 When we're done developing, we simply tell spack that it no longer needs to keep a development version of the package.